csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 For the openings, the computer is mostly relying on the expertise of humans.
 The best advice of human experts on how to play each opening is copied from books and entered into tables for the computer’s use.
 However, computers can also gather statistics from a database of previously played games to see which opening sequences most often lead to a win.
 In the early moves there are few choices, and thus much expert commentary and past games on which to draw.
 Usually after ten moves we end up in a rarely seen position, and the program must switch from table lookup to search.

 Near the end of the game there are again fewer possible positions, and thus more chance to do lookup.
 But here it is the computer that has the expertise: computer analysis of endgames goes far beyond anything achieved by humans.
-A human can tell you the gen- eral strategy for playing a king-and-rook-versus-king (KRK) endgame: reduce the opposing king’s mobility by squeezing it toward one edge of the board, using your king to prevent the opponent from escaping the squeeze.
+A human can tell you the general strategy for playing a king-and-rook-versus-king (KRK) endgame: reduce the opposing king’s mobility by squeezing it toward one edge of the board, using your king to prevent the opponent from escaping the squeeze.
 Other endings, such as king, bishop, and knight versus king (KBNK), are difficult to master and have no succinct strategy description.
 A computer, on the other hand, can completely _solve_ the endgame by producing a **policy**, which is a map-POLICY

 ping from every possible state to the best move in that state.
 Then we can just look up the best move rather than recompute it anew.
 How big will the KBNK lookup table be?
 It turns out there are 462 ways that two kings can be placed on the board without being adjacent.
 After the kings are placed, there are 62 empty squares for the bishop, 61 for the knight, and two possible players to move next, so there are just 462 × 62 × 61 × 2 = 3, 494, 568 possible positions.
 Some of these are checkmates; mark them as such in a table.
 Then do a **retrograde**RETROGRADE